The API provides a few features to ease API testing. These features are described below.

-MFS Africa Enterprise only supports notification URL's (also called webhooks or callback URL's) that start with “https://”, even when testing.
-See the “Webhooks” section for more information.
+The API only supports notification urls (also called webhooks or callback urls) that start with “https://”, even when testing.
+See the “Webhooks” section for more infromation.
 So, you should set up URL to a dedicated page on your server with a server-side https certificate.

-As a standard we will validate the https certificate, and if validation fails, the notification will not be sent to your URL.
+The API will usually validate the https certificate, and if validation fails, the notification will not be sent to your URL.
 To skip validation while testing, add ?skip-cert-verify to your URL, for example:

 Skip-cert-verify only prevents certificate verification.
 It doesn’t eliminate the “https://” requirement

-While you can use skip-cert-verify on your production URLs, we advise you to use valid server side certificates to maximize security on your production systems.
+While you can use skip-cert-verify on your production URLs, we advise you to use valid server-side certificates to maximize the security of your production systems.